A Sunday tradition…

 - 2 cubes chicken bouillon

 - 2 tbsp fresh parsley chopped

 - In a large pot, cover your full chicken with cold water and cook on high heat.
 Once the water comes to a boil, cook the chicken for 2 minutes and then remove from water.
 Rinse the pot of all the gross particles.
-Fill the pot ¾ of the way full with clean water and bring to a boil.
+Fill the pot ¾ of the way full with clean water (about 6 cups) and bring to a boil.

 - In the meantime, cut the onion in half and char on a pan, cut side down, for about 5 minutes on high heat or until charred.

 - When water comes to a boil, add the parboiled chicken, charred onion halves, whole stalks of celery and leeks, celery root and carrots.
 Then add the chicken bouillon cubes, bay leaves and allspice.